tinyheero/tinyheero.github.io/_drafts/mathjax-jekyll.md

 ---
 layout: post
-title:  "Maintaining Math Equations when Converting a Rmarkdown Document for a Jekyll Blog"
+title:  "Rendering Math Equations when Converting Rmarkdown Document for a Jekyll Site"
 tags: [rmarkdown, mathjax]
 ---

-In some of the posts I've written in my blog (e.g. [Using Mixture Models for Clustering in R]({% post_url 2015-10-13-mixture-model %})) I've first written them in rmarkdown and then converted them into a markdown file to be subsequently processed by jekyll.
+In some of the posts I've written in my blog (e.g. [Using Mixture Models for Clustering in R]({% post_url 2015-10-13-mixture-model %})), I've first written them in rmarkdown and then converted them into a markdown file to be subsequently processed by jekyll.
 Nicole White made a [fantastic post on how to publish an rmarkdown file for a jekyll blog](http://nicolewhite.github.io/2015/02/07/r-blogging-with-rmarkdown-knitr-jekyll.html) and this is what helped me at first.

-One aspect that isn't mentioned is how to get the math equations specified in rmarkdown rendered in a jekyll site.
-This post will attempt to address this issue.
+One aspect that isn't mentioned is how to get the math equations in your rmarkdown rendered, using Mathjax, in a jekyll site.
+As it turns out, it's not super straightforward and often doesn't render. **The fundamental problem is that jekyll markdown parsers will first attempt to parse the equations which often messes them up before MathJax can intrepret them**.
+The problem is further complicated by the fact that different jekyll markdown parsers will handle the equation blocks slightly different.

+This post will explain what I did to get it working on this jekyll site which uses the redcarpet markdown parser

 # Step 1: Add the Mathjax Javascript Library